Whether mashed on toast or added to a salad, the avocado has become an essential part of healthy eating.

 Should Avocados Be Stored in a Pantry or Refrigerator?

-Unripe avocados should be at room temperature, and after ripening, they should be kept in the refrigerator to slow down spoilage.
+Unripe avocados should be kept at room temperature, and after ripening, store them in the refrigerator to slow down spoilage.

 Cut avocados should be tightly covered and stored in the refrigerator, spritzed with lemon or lime juice to prevent browning.